ppi-com/my-portfolio/README.md

 # Paul Ingram's portfolio

 This is my professional portfolio.
-It uses AWS and ReactJS.

 ## Technologies Uses